whispir/whispir-node/README.md

 # whispir-node

-The whispir-node SDK enables developers to access Whispir API through Javascript code.
+The whispir-node SDK enables developers to utilise the Whispir API with TypeScript code.

 ## API Documentation
-You can find the complete API documentation on the [Whispir Platform API page](https://whispirrestapi.stoplight.io/docs/api)
+You can find the complete documentation of the Whispir API in the [Whispir Platform REST API documentation](https://whispirrestapi.stoplight.io/docs/api).

 ## Installation
-To install whispir-node in  your project
+To install whispir-node, enter the following in your project:
 ```sh
 npm install @whispir/whispir-node
 ```

 ## Authentication
-Create a basic authentication header using a `username` and `password` pair as shown below and add it in your HTTP request authentication header.
+Create a basic authentication header using a `username` and `password` pair as shown below, and then add it to your HTTP request authentication header.
 ```javascript
 const createBasicAuthHeader = (username, password) => {
     return {